 LOS GIGANTES: GIANT PUPPETS

-- Los Gigantes (some pictured above) will be onsite and ready to pose for pictures with festival visitors.
+- Los Gigantes (pictured left) will be onsite and ready to pose for pictures with festival visitors.
 Look for them at the corner of Starr and Mesquite or cruising through the festival area.

 ART EXHIBITIONS INSIDE K Space Contemporary:

-- fine art exhibition of works of art by local artists
+- !Viva La Lucha! fine art exhibition of works of art by local artists

-- Pinatas de Calaveras Gigantes: piñatas create by area youth groups competing to win prize money for classroom supplies.
+- Extravagancia de Piñatas: piñatas create by area youth groups competing to win prize money for classroom supplies.
 Visitors are encouraged to vote for their favorite pinatas.